jackfrost00911/cardsnark/_posts/2025-11-28-chase-sapphire-preferred.md

 ---
 layout: post
+categories: [reviews]
-title: Chase Sapphire Preferred Review 2025
+title: "Chase Sapphire Preferred Review 2025"
-description: Is the $95 annual fee worth it?
-We break down the math on the 60,000 point bonus.
+description: "Is the $95 annual fee worth it?
+We break down the math on the 60,000 point bonus."
 ---

 <div class="section-container" style="padding-bottom: 2rem;">